sourcegraph/about/blogposts/strange-loop-2019-a-better-story-for-kubernetes-secrets.md

 ## Overview

 Secrets are a key pillar of Kubernetes, but anyone with access to etcd can all the plaintext values!
+Attendees will learn techniques for securing Kubernetes secrets including encryption, KMS plugins, and tools like HashiCorp Vault, and the tradeoffs of each approach to better secure their clusters.

 ---